ONLINE BOOKING IS NOW AVAILABLE - Sailing Experiences Start 5/8/21 - Come Sailing!

 Wood Island Lighthouse from 1808 to this day continues to be a navigation light and fog signal to mariners in the Saco Bay.
 There were 43 Light House Keepers between 1808 and 1986, when the light became fully automated.
 The "Friends of Wood Island Light" (FOWIL) are responsible for the care and maintenance of this national treasure as well as giving guests an opportunity to tour the facility in the summer.
 We encourage you to check out the FOWIL website and consider becoming members, volunteering or/and coming on a tour.
-This is 1 of only 2 lighthouses in Maine that has been restored and that visitors can tour both the Keeper's House and the Lighthouse.
+Of the 65 lighthouses in the state of Maine we believe this is one of just 8 locations that has been restored and that visitors can tour both Lighthouse and either the Keeper’s House or Museum and is located on an island.
+In our opinion, this is the best restored Keeper’s House we’ve seen!
 Abby and Bob are active FOWIL volunteers.

 Barbara Burke was the Broad Reach Sailing guest that visited Wood Island on September 13, 2019.
 Barbara is the Granddaughter of Charles Burke, who was the Lighthouse Keeper during the time period that the Keepers House was restored to in 1906.
 Barbara's Dad Wyatt was born while Charles was the Keeper at Wood Island and he lived on the island for his first 7 years.